-School of Medicine Office of Curriculum 2018-2019 Course Catalog
+School of Medicine Office of Curriculum 2019-2020 Course Catalog

+Foundational Sciences Course Descriptions

+Age-Related Topics (ARTS): MBART-MAIN

+The goals of this course are to provide an introduction to both pediatric and geriatric clinical medicine by highlighting the similarities and differences in basic principles of pathophysiology as they pertain to patients at either end of the age spectrum.

+Course Co-Directors: Shweta Parmekar, M.D. and Anita Major, M.D.

+APEX: MCAPX-MAIN

-Foundational Sciences Course Descriptions Course credits pertain to 2018-2019 academic year.
-Age-Related Topics (ARTS): MBART-MAIN The goals of this course are to provide an introduction to both pediatric and geriatric clinical medicine by highlighting the similarities and differences in basic principles of pathophysiology as they pertain to patients at either end of the age spectrum.
-Credits: 1.25 Course Co-Directors: Shweta Parmekar and Anita Major, M.D.
-APEX: MCAPX-MAIN The goal of this course is to effect the transition of a knowledgeable fourth-year graduating student to a professional physician in training.
-The course allows students to personalize the educational experience to meet their personal interests and needs.
-It offers a unique, practical and interactive focus on solidifying students' medical school experiences while developing and fine-tuning skills that will help them enter their internship and residency with confidence.
-Credits: 2.0 Course Director: Uma Ayyala, M.D.
-Behavioral Science: MBBES-MAIN The goals of this course are to increase the learner's understanding of the biological, psychological, social and cultural processes that influence normative development across the lifespan; and to increase the learner's understanding of mental illnesses including diagnosis, psychopharmacology and psychotherapy.
+The goal of this course is to provide an effective transition for a fourth-year graduating student to a professional physician in training.
+The course provides both generalized and specialized content, personalizing the educational experience to meet students' chosen fields.
+It offers a unique, practical and interactive focus on solidifying students' medical school experiences while developing and fine-tuning skills that will help them enter their internship with confidence.

+Course Director: Uma Ayyala, M.D.

+Behavioral Science: MBBES-MAIN

+The goals of this course are to increase the learner's understanding of 1) the biological, psychological, social and cultural processes that influence normative development across the lifespan; 2) mental illnesses including diagnosis, presentation, and treatment modalities including psychopharmacology and psychotherapy.
 Along with the increased knowledge in course content, secondary goals are to provide avenues for enhanced awareness about the implications of personal bias and application of these principles in clinical encounters.
 This course is designed to create a foundation of knowledge that will be used in the Psychiatry clerkship.

-Credits: 3.25 Course Director: Sindhu Idicula, M.D.
+Course Director: Sindhu Idicula, M.D.

-CABS-Business and Leadership in Medicine: MCBLM-MAIN The goals for the course are for the learner to understand the importance of business and leadership knowledge and skills in medical practice; be able to explain the ethical implications of attention to business issues in patient care; develop and demonstrate competence in analyzing the impact of a patient's insurance on their care; be able to describe the key elements of successful practice management; be able to discuss the legal and regulatory environment of office and hospital practice; and be able to explain how governmental policies concerning health and healthcare delivery are developed and implemented.
-Credits: 0.75 Course Director: Stephen Whitney, M.D., M.B.A.
+CABS-Business and Leadership in Medicine: MCBLM-MAIN

+The goals for the course are for the learner to understand the importance of business and leadership knowledge and skills in medical practice; be able to explain the ethical implications of attention to business issues in patient care; develop and demonstrate competence in analyzing the impact of a patient's insurance on their care; be able to describe the key elements of successful practice management; be able to discuss the legal and regulatory environment of office and hospital practice; and be able to explain how governmental policies concerning health and healthcare delivery are developed and implemented.

+Course Co-Directors: Stephen Whitney, M.D., M.B.A. and Theresa Tran, M.D., M.B.A.

+CABS-Dermatology: MCDRM-MAIN

-CABS-Dermatology: MCDRM-MAIN The goals of this course are to provide the fundamentals for understanding the pathophysiology of common dermatologic diseases; provide an understanding and knowledge of the pertinent history, clinical exam findings, and diagnostic clinical testing/strategies utilized for dermatologic diseases; and to reinforce the application of and integration of clinical findings to diagnostic differentials and treatment for dermatologic diseases to prepare the learner to transition from the classroom to the clinical setting.
-Credits: 0.75 Course Co-Directors: Soo Jung Kim, M.D., Ph.D. and Ikue Shimizu, M.D., B.A.
-CABS-Evidence-Based Medicine (EBM): MCEBM-MAIN The goals of this course are to develop skills in applying the medical literature to patient care; set a pattern for life-long learning; promote evidence-based decision-making on rotations and in clinical practice; and to practice team problem-solving in a 'safe' environment.
+The goals of this course are to provide the fundamentals for understanding the pathophysiology of common dermatologic diseases; provide an understanding and knowledge of the pertinent history, clinical exam findings, and diagnostic clinical testing/strategies utilized for dermatologic diseases; and to reinforce the application of and integration of clinical findings to diagnostic differentials and treatment for dermatologic diseases to prepare the learner to transition from the classroom to the clinical setting.

+Course Co-Directors: Soo Jung Kim, M.D., Ph.D. and Ikue Shimizu, M.D., B.A.

+CABS-Evidence-Based Medicine (EBM): MCEBM-MAIN

+The goals of this course are to develop skills in applying the medical literature to patient care; set a pattern for life-long learning; promote evidence-based decision-making on rotations and in clinical practice; and to practice team problem-solving in a 'safe' environment.
 Students will be introduced to the basic biostatistics and epidemiology used in the medical literature and practice applying them to patient care.

-Credits: 0.75 Course Director: Cara Foldes, M.D.
-Associate Course Directors: John Coverdale, M.D. and Aanand Naik, M.D.
+Course Director: Cara Foldes, M.D., M.P.H.